Sometimes you want to view a value in your code but you don't want to pause execution. Rather than sprinkle

 - Right click on a line number in the Debugger panel and pick Add log action from the context menu.

 - Create an expression inline.
-The result will be logged in the console panel every time the logpoint hits.
+The result is logged in the console panel every time the line with the logpoint executes.
 You can use any variable or function available in the current scope.